ForestClaw/forestclaw/README.md

 -------

-**NOTE to BitBucket users** : ForestClaw has been migrated to a public GitHub site, and the BitBucket site will no longer be updated.
-Please navigate to http://www.github.com/ForestClaw/forestclaw for latest ForestClaw updates.
+**NOTE to BitBucket users** : If you are reading this on our former BitBucket site, ForestClaw has migrated to a public GitHub site and this site will no longer be updated.
+Please navigate to http://www.github.com/ForestClaw/forestclaw for latest ForestClaw repository.

+**NOTE to GitHub users** : If you are reading this on our new GitHub site, lucky you!
+You are can clone the latest repository from here.

 ------